A small, dark space closed over Harry, gentle, soft, warmth against his skin.

 ‘Bye, Harry,’ they called after him.

 Something will go wrong, though.
 Harry slipped through the stream of students heading from the hall.
 Something always does.
 Barty Crouch Junior’s face and the basilisk, part ash spell, part creature from the chamber, flashed through his head.
-I should be ready.
-Every time something goes wrong, I scrape out of it with luck and a lot of help, but that Death Eater caught me without either.
-If it happens again, I’d be good as dead.
+I should make sure I’m ready.